 Before purchasing a projector, it is important to understand there are multiple things that you might be considering to do with it.
 Therefore, we thought that it would be important to separate the most common uses of projectors to give an idea of what is needed for each.
 If you do not see the projector use that you are planning, you can leave a message or send us an email to get further assistance.

 If you have a need to be able to move your projector from place to place when deciding upon projectors, then the most efficient one would be a portable projector.
 Generally, these projects are small and can be carried in a single hand and even put into a backpack for portability.
-They are also lightweight, which makes them ideal for anyone traveling, that has to constantly put together equipment from place to place.
+They are also lightweight, which makes them ideal for anyone travelling, that has to constantly put together equipment from place to place.

 Compared to home models, these projectors are the smallest, on the market, and they are recommended for presentations for small groups of people or when the room is going to small.

 Home Theatre Projectors

-A home theater projector project some of the largest images.
+A home theatre projector project some of the largest images.
 Some of them can project images that are 36 times larger than a TV with a 50″ screen.
-The main use for this type of projector is to create your own home theatre, and they provide excellent details in dark colors.
+The main use for this type of projector is to create your own home theatre, and they provide excellent details in dark colours.
 They have good colour saturation, and they provide a quality level of imagery that makes games and movies more exciting.

 These projectors work best when you are able to control the lights both inside and outside of the room because it helps to simulate an authentic cinema environment.
 However, some of these projectors allow you to control the brightness of the image, which can help if you have little or no control of the lighting screens.
 This combined with the investment of a reflective screen, the over quality of your experience will be improved, regardless of the environment.